IanCassTwo/astro.wheep.co.uk/howto/postprocess.md

 {% picture blog sm1.jpg %}

-You should then go to colors / levels Change the blend mode to "hard light" and move your mid-level slider quite far to the left.
+You should then go to colors / levels Change the blend mode to "linear light" or "hard light" and move your mid-level slider quite far to the left.
 Click "OK" when it looks good

 {% picture blog sm2.jpg %}